josh384331/FRIEND/README.md

 The code is organized into a module called `dataset_mod`, which defines a type called `dataset`.
 The `dataset` type represents a dataset with a table of values and provides various operations such as initialization, sorting, printing, and interpolation.
 The main purpose of the code is to linearly interpolate multiple dependent variable over many independent variables.
 It accomplishes this by recursivly calling the dataset_interp function until the code has calculated the weights for each independent variable, then solves the weighted average for all of the interpolations.

+If the independent variables given are outside the range of the dataset, the code will select the closest value and continue the interpolation.
+It will also update the `error` variable to reflect where the interpolation requires more data.
+If `verbose` is enabled, the code will also print this information.

 ### Initialization

 To initialize a dataset, use the `dataset_init` subroutine.
 It takes the following arguments: